Beautiful Boy-2018

 The work accurately depicts life for the struggling American family during the Great Depression of the 1930s.

-With gorgeous cinematography and a sad yet poignant story, the film is a must-see and a timeless depiction of the perils of life in the United States for working-class people.
+With gorgeous cinematography and a sad yet poignant story, the film is a must-see and a timeless depiction of the perils of life for working-class people in the United States.

 Set on the vast plains of Oklahoma, the Joad family has run a successful farm and lived as a thriving family unit for decades- an extended group enjoying their lives.

-When the film was released in 1940 many studios were not interested in bringing the story to the big screen as aspects were deemed too left-leaning for conservative types.
+When the film was released in 1940, many studios were not interested in bringing the story to the big screen, as some aspects were deemed too left-leaning for conservatives.

-The social issues the film delves into are still incredibly relevant today and Ford wisely dissects not only the poverty that the Joad family suffers but the psychological trauma and ruination they must endure.
+The social issues the film delves into are still incredibly relevant today, and Ford wisely dissects not only the poverty that the Joad family suffers but also the psychological trauma and ruination they must endure.
 What a devastating effect this must have had on families.

 The casting is spot-on.
-A young Henry Fonda was merely an upstart actor in 1940 and successfully exudes a rich, passionate performance as Tom.
+A young Henry Fonda was merely an upstart actor in 1940 and successfully exuded a rich, passionate performance as Tom.

-Plenty of close-up shots reveal the quiet pain and desperation the young man feels and the humiliation of having lost his livelihood.
-Fonda shares poignant chemistry with the preacher character, Jim Casy (John Carradine), who once was filled with glory and has now lost his spirit and his belief in goodness.
+Plenty of close-up shots reveal the young man’s quiet pain and desperation and the humiliation of having lost his livelihood.
+Fonda shares poignant chemistry with the preacher character, Jim Casy (John Carradine), who once was filled with glory but has now lost his spirit and belief in goodness.

 Jane Darwell, a famous character-actress, gives a treasured performance as the family matriarch, Ma Joad.
 The actress won the Academy Award for Best Supporting Actress, deservedly so, as she relays a haggard woman wanting only the best for her family and attempting to hold them together.

-Her determined final speech at the film’s conclusion is teary and meaningful as she utters, “We’re the people… We’ll go on forever.”
+Her determined final speech at the film’s conclusion is teary and meaningful.
+She says, “We’re the people… We’ll go on forever.”
 Speaking of Oscars, Ford also won Best Director.

-The film sees no age but rather endures as a timeless journey alongside the Joad family.
-Sticking very close to Steinbeck’s novel, the story is modified significantly.
-Perhaps to please studio financiers or simply to provide a more hopeful message, the Joads are left with a positive future thanks to a government-run camp where they finally live.
+The film sees no age but endures as a timeless journey alongside the Joad family.
+Although it stays very close to Steinbeck’s novel, the story is modified significantly.
+Perhaps to please studio financiers or provide a more hopeful message, the Joads are left with a positive future thanks to a government-run camp where they finally live.

-In the novel, they reside at the camp first but later are ultimately reduced to starvation wages.
+In the novel, they reside at the camp first but are later reduced to starvation wages.

 We wonder with sadness what the lives of these unfortunate people were like before the Depression.

-The Grapes of Wrath (1940) was quite the humanistic cinematic masterpiece when it was released.
-Forging into a new decade plagued by a terrible war and otherworldly problems, it reminisced about a previous decade also fraught with different types of problems.
+The Grapes of Wrath (1940) was a humanistic cinematic masterpiece.
+As a terrible war and otherworldly problems plagued the new decade, the film reminisced about a previous decade fraught with different issues.

 The film is one for the ages and should be appreciated by all.